influxdata/docs-v2/content/v2.0/reference/annotated-csv.md

 {{% /code-tab-content %}}
 {{< /code-tabs-wrapper >}}

-##### Columns
+#### Columns

 In addition to the data columns, a table may include the following columns:

-- Annotation column: when included, this is always the first column.
+- **Annotation column**: when included, this is always the first column.
 Displays the name of an annotation.
 Value can be empty or a supported [annotation](#annotations).

-- Result column: contains the name of the result specified by the query.
+- **Result column**: contains the name of the result specified by the query.

-- Table column: contains a unique ID for each table in a result.
+- **Table column**: contains a unique ID for each table in a result.

-#### Multiple tables and results
+### Multiple tables and results
 If a file or data stream contains multiple tables or results, the following requirements must be met:

 - A table column indicates which table a row belongs to.
 - All rows in a table are contiguous.
 - An empty row delimits a new table boundary in the following cases:
-    - between tables in the same result that do not share a common table scheme
+    - Between tables in the same result that do not share a common table scheme.
-    - between concatenated CSV files
+    - Between concatenated CSV files.
 - Each new table boundary starts with new annotation and header rows.

-**Example** below shows encoding of two tables with the same schema (header row) and two tables with different schema (both in the same result).
+**Example encoding of schema for two tables**

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}